 Douanier Rousseau’s Snake Charmer illustrates a European myth with an exotic twist; Rousseau shows off her “savage” beauty as a dark Eve and it is said to be the female version of Orpheus enchanting both the snake and the viewers with her flute.

 The Black Models exhibition in Musée d’Orsay will feature Henri Matisse’s work amongst others.
-The fauvist painter, renowned for his love of African masks and Inuit statues, frequently traveled to northern Africa.
+The fauvist painter was well known for his love and collection of African masks and Inuit statues, and his numerous travels to northern Africa.